What is the constructivist learning theory, and how can teachers embrace this philosophy in their classrooms?

 - The success of such teaching techniques relies on a successful collaboration among learners.
 If a learner is not willing to take a central role and collaborate with others then the strategy might not work.

-The success of a Constructivist Classroom
+Developing a Constructivist Classroom

 The success of a Constructivist classroom depends upon the following four key areas: